unboundsecurity/unbound-integration/hyperledger/fabric-token/README.md

-# Using Unbound Key Control (UKC) with  Hyperledger Fabric Client
+# Using UKC with  Hyperledger Fabric Client
 This demo shows how to use Unbound Key Control ("UKC") for secure distributed key storage as the crypto-provider for Hyperledger fabric client with Java.

 ## Solution Overview